Hobbies are part of what makes life fun. And some of them come with a major bonus: They just might lengthen your life.

 Research shows that some hobbies have such a powerful influence on your well-being that they can add years — or even decades — to your time on earth.

-Following are several hobbies that science says may increase your lifespan.
+Following are several hobbies that science says may increase or enhance your lifespan.

 Stress is a major source of health problems that shorten lives.
 But simply picking up a book and escaping into another world can reduce stress levels by 68%, according to a study out of the University of Sussex in England.

 It takes just six minutes for reading to begin working its magic, according to the research.
 Why is reading so effective in soothing your nerves?
 According to one report detailing the researchers’ findings:

 “Psychologists say this is because the human mind has to concentrate on reading and the distraction eases the tensions in muscles and the heart.”

 If you’re looking for your next read but have a tight budget, check out “9 Sites That Offer Free E-Books.”

 A green thumb can help grow your golden years.
 Several studies show that the physical activity of gardening — combined with being in a lush, green atmosphere — can enhance and extend life.

 People in their 60s who garden lower their risk of developing dementia by 36%, according to one Australian study.

 Dr. Bradley Willcox of the University of Hawaii notes that many residents in Okinawa — which has the world’s highest concentration of people who have reached age 100 — tend small personal gardens into old age.